zephyrion-dev/CK3-Workshop-Local/README.md

 - Create a log file in the .log directory for the operation
 - Skip any mods that have already been copied

-### What it Does

-1. Creates a "Workshop Mods" folder in the script directory (not in your CK3 mod folder)
-2. Scans all workshop mod files (matching "ugc_*.mod")
-3. For each workshop mod:
-   - Reads the mod name and version from its .mod file
-   - Creates a copy in "Workshop Mods" using the format: "Mod Name v1.2.3"
-   - Copies both the mod folder and its .mod file
-   - Preserves original workshop files
-4. Creates detailed logs in the .log directory with timestamps
-5. Provides real-time console output of the copying process

 ### Features

+- **Safe Operation**:
+  - Original workshop files are never modified
+  - The tool can be run multiple times safely - it will only copy new or missing mods
+  - Existing copies in "Workshop Mods" will be skipped
+  - Creates backups of both mod folders and .mod files

+- **Smart Processing**:
+  - Automatic Steam Workshop directory detection
+  - Asynchronous file operations for better performance
+  - TypeScript type safety and error handling
+  - Handles mods with missing version info (marked as "unknown")

+- **Logging System**:
   - Automatic log directory creation and management
   - Structured logging with timestamps
-- Better error handling with TypeScript type safety
-- Asynchronous file operations for better performance
   - Log rotation (new log file for each run)
-- Original workshop files are not modified
-- Existing copies in "Workshop Mods" will be skipped
-- The tool can be run multiple times safely - it will only copy new or missing mods
-- If a mod's version cannot be found, it will be marked as "unknown"
+  - Detailed console output during operation

 ## Troubleshooting

+### Common Issues

+1. **Steam Workshop Directory Not Found**
+   - Verify your CK3 installation in Steam
+   - Check if mods are properly downloaded in Steam Workshop

+2. **Permission Issues**
+   - Run the script with appropriate permissions
+   - Ensure you have write access to the script directory

+3. **Mod Copying Failures**
+   - Check the .log directory for detailed error messages
+   - Verify the mod is properly subscribed and downloaded in Steam
+   - Try unsubscribing and resubscribing to the mod in Steam Workshop

+### Getting Help

-- Check the generated log files in the .log directory for detailed information about each run
+- Review the latest log file in the .log directory for detailed operation information
 - Each log file is timestamped for easy tracking
-- The script creates backups of both mod folders and .mod files, so your original files are always safe
+- If issues persist, file a bug report with the contents of your log file